syntithenai/lambda-oauth-login-system/README.md

 ## Integration

+### Option 1 - Standalone Cross Domain

+Deploy the login system as a standalone serverless app providing configuration of allowedOrigins for all the clients of the login system.

+This approach guarantees the login system is independant of any software changes to the client application.

+It can also be used to provide unified login across a collection of domains.

+Web app clients that use the login system can import the ```ExternalLogin``` component from ```express-oauth-login-system-components``` and specify the property ```loginServer```

+The ExternalLogin components uses popups for login/oauth flows and an iframe to poll login status using cross domain postMessage.

+The ExternalLogin component provides properties to it's children including
+- user  data (including token)
+- doLogin, doProfile, doLogout (using popup windows)
+- helpers including getAxiosClient (to add auth headers), getMediaQueryString,getCsrfQueryString, isLoggedIn, loadUser, useRefreshToken, logout

+When the login system is deployed, the serverless output LAMBDARESTGATEWAY is set to the url of the Lambda REST gateway.
+This information is also written to stack.json.

+### Option 2 - Integrated Same Domain

 1. The easiest way to create a web application that uses the login system is to use this repository as a template for your app and make your changes to the client and api handler.